Skip to content

 What is a bill of lading or air waybill?

-Licenses & certificates
+Licenses & Certificates

-Duties & taxes
+Duties & Taxes

-To pass import customs clearance, you must pay all necessary customs duties and taxes.
+You must pay all necessary customs duties and taxes to pass import customs clearance.
 The amount of duty and tax you owe depends on the type of goods, their value and the laws surrounding them in the importing country.
-The customs officer will check whether charges apply to your shipment and if they have been paid.
-To avoid delays, make sure you have paid all duties and taxes before sending your shipment.

 Scroll To Top